Can a Trustee Withdraw Money From a Trust?

 Understanding the Function of a Trust

-A trust is created by a settlor for the benefit of beneficiaries (i.e., persons who stand to inherit from the trust).
-When executing their trust, settlors generally name themselves as the sole trustee and beneficiary while they are living; this allows them to exercise full control over the trust and its assets during their lifetime, as well as to withdraw trust funds as they see fit.
+Settlors, when creating a trust, generally designate themselves as the sole trustee and beneficiary for their lifetime; this allows them to exercise full control over the trust and its assets while they are alive and have capacity, as well as withdraw trust funds as they see fit.
 So long as the trust is not irrevocable, the settlor is also permitted to amend or revoke their trust.

 Can a Successor Trustee Access Trust Accounts?